rymuelle/MuAlPhysicsValidation/README.md

 2b.
 Create a filelist for the sample to be analyzed.

 2c.
+Download the latest JSON file and define path to him in L16 of **muAlAnalyzer_Data_cfg.py**.

+2d.
 Create and submit analyzer jobs, provide working directory name, filelist name, and total number of jobs:

     python createJobs.py $WORKDIR$ $FILELIST$ $N_JOBS$
     source submit.sh

-2d. hadd outout ROOT files into a single ROOT file.
+2e. hadd outout ROOT files into a single ROOT file.

 ---
 ## Plotting